Money Tips & Education

 First, a credit check in those categories is completely ignored for 30 days.
 It won’t show up on your report or affect your score.
 It’ll show up after 30 days, but then all credit checks within 45 days (with the same code) are treated as a single credit check where your score is concerned.

-Personal loans don’t have a rate shopping window, which is why many lenders offer to do a soft credit check to help you compare options before you submit a full application.
+Personal loans don’t have a rate shopping window, which is why many lenders offer to do a soft credit check to help you compare options before you submit a full loan application.

 Examples of hard and soft credit check inquiries